-The average on the 15-year fixed mortgage increased to 2.66 percent from 2.64 percent last week.
+The average rate on the 15-year fixed mortgage rose to 2.79 percent, up from 2.76 percent last week.
 The record low is 2.63 percent.

-The average rate on a five-year adjustable-rate mortgage declined to 2.67 percent from 2.71 percent last week.
-The fee was steady at 0.6 point.
+The average rate on a five-year adjustable-rate mortgage dipped to 2.61 percent from 2.63 percent last week.
+The fee rose to 0.6 point from 0.5 point.